ghazanhaider/SAM9G20/README.md

 ## Linux kernel
-Trying to stay old with 2.6.x, I used 2.6.39.4 and 2.6.32.71
+Trying to stay old with 2.6.x, I used 2.6.39.4 and 2.6.32.71 (The provided devicetree works tested with kernel 4.4.302)

 - Runs into this bug for 2.6.39.x: https://bugs.linaro.org/show_bug.cgi?id=928#c7